JAlcocerT/JAlcocerT/content/blog/dev-web-radiophysics-pylinac.md

 > Thats really it!

-Log in again to wsl via CMD:
+Log in again to **wsl via CMD**:

 ```sh
 wsl
 ```

-Right now, you will see that you are using Linux:
+Right now, you will see that you are using Linux inside your windows:

 ```sh
 sudo apt update #this is ubuntu already!